Kilt, Stewart Royal tartan

 Stewart Royal Tartan

-I think, that on the pictures above showing this kilt from a normal point of view and from a distance, the visible difference between the two kilts is not that pronounced.
+I think, however, that from a distance, the visible difference between the two kilts is not that pronounced.
 But judge for yourself.